Hvelvigen/homelab/reference/linux/linux-disk-management-essentials.md

 ## 4. Mounting a Disk (Temporary)
 Temporary mounts let you test a disk before committing it to `/etc/fstab`.

+They're also a nice way to sanity-check a drive before committing it to your long-term layout — a quick “does this behave?” test.

 ```
 sudo mkdir -p /mnt/testdisk
 ```